 Although we gladly accept donations, Collins Library cannot guarantee that all donated items will be added to the collection.
 The decision to add or remove items is made by library staff and the evaluation of donations is held to the same standards for inclusion as purchased items.
 This evaluation relies on staff's professional expertise, their understanding of the collection, and close collaboration with other university departments to asses the needs of our community.

 If an item does not fit the parameters of our collection, the library retains the right to handle the zine in the manner that best fits its needs.
 We are happy to arrange the return of any unused donated zines to the donor or transfer the zine to alternate location, such as another zine library, public library, or private collection.

 If you are interested in donating to the Archives & Special Collections, please fill out our donors form and contact firstname.lastname@example.org.

 Selections from the Collins Library Zine Collection.
 Photo Credit: Katy Curtis

 The Collins Library Zine Collection is a unique addition to our collections that came to Puget Sound in July 2016 after an initial donation from the Zine Pavilion at the American Library Association Annual Conference.
-Currently, the Zine Collection contains approximately 200 zines on a variety of topics, both personal and political, which are housed in Archives & Special Collections on the 2nd Floor of Collins Library.
+This collection continues to grow through selected purchases and the donations of individual zine collections.
+Currently, the Zine Collection contains approximately 300 zines on a variety of topics, both personal and political, which are housed in Archives & Special Collections on the 2nd Floor of Collins Library.